How is B2C content marketing evolving today?

 Content marketing isn’t going away.
 In fact, it’s becoming more and more significant to B2C companies in both brand-building and conversion rates (content marketing budgets are increasing and content is becoming more integral to the sales process)

-Content marketing is evolving, but are B2C marketers evolving with it?
+Content marketing is evolving, but are B2C content marketers evolving with it?

 1. 45% of B2C Marketers Don’t Target Their Content at All